 We are located in Homestead, one of the seven villages of the Amana Colonies, an historic German settlement with religious roots – originally named the Community of True Inspiration.

 Since then there have been several owners, one of whom was Jim Lloyd, a radio broadcaster for WMT radio in Cedar Rapids.
-His cooking program was broadcast from the innkeeper's quarters behind the current kitchen of the inn.
+His cooking program was broadcast from the inn.
 Over the years owners have upgraded the facility, removing many of the 1960s fittings.
 They have worked steadily at this project, striving to improve the overall appearance and at the same time maintain the simple Amana style of decor as much as possible.

 Current owners, Marc and June Hershberger, purchased Die Heimat in the summer of 2014.
-They continue upgrading the building and are creating a simple, yet beautiful and comfortable space for their guests.
+They have upgraded the building and created a simple, yet beautiful and comfortable space for their guests.
 Marc and June welcome you to visit and become part of the rich history of Die Heimat Country Inn.